KUMAT for MBA in Nepal

 • A Bachelor’s degree of at least three years in any discipline.

-• Minimum of 50 percent marks in aggregate or 2 GPA (from universities approved by Kathmandu University).
+• Minimum of 50 per cent marks in aggregate or 2 GPA (from universities approved by Kathmandu University).

 KU MBA Admission Inteks